 When it comes to healthcare, you have many choices.
 There is standard Western medical care.
 And there are other less conventional methods.
-These are often called complementary healthcare.
-An approach known as integrated therapy combines the best of both types of healthcare.
+A combination of these two is often called complementary healthcare.
+An approach that combines both conventional with non-conventional medicine, known as integrated therapy, treats the person's mind, body , and spirit.
 Using this approach may improve your overall health and well-being.

 Acupuncture: Thin needles are used to improve energy flow throughout the body.

 Ayurvedic medicine: Promotes the use of herbal compounds, special diets, and other unique health practices.

 Chiropractic: Spinal adjustments are used to improve health.
 They may also enhance movement and reduce pain.